top of page

 The HOME OF PERFORMANCE PRACTICES welcomes applications from theatre, dance and performance practitioners seeking to deepen artistic practice through research in an environment of creativity, debate and discourse that embraces new public spheres.

-The process of being admitted to the Master Performance Practices happens in five stages:
+The process of being admitted to any of the MA programmes at the HOME OF PRACTICES happens in five stages:

 A. REGISTRATION